faradeen-ja/faradeen-ja/README.md

 [![Computer Sci](https://img.shields.io/badge/IT-SysAdmin-orange)](#target_blank "Target_blank")   [![LinkedIn](https://img.shields.io/badge/Dev-SFDC-9cf)](#target_blank) [![LinkedIn](https://img.shields.io/badge/Dev-AppSupport-gold)](#target_blank)

 Currently learning more <strong>techStacks</strong> to help the world one day- also working on a Salesforce Navigation Dashboard an AI enforced prototype, a personal project to show-case simplified Admins tasks execution while helping orgs with their business logics and processes.
-Thanks, See you in a bug-free module.
+Thanks, See you in a bug-free build.